spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

     SCT facilitates research into spinal cord imaging in no other known reliable, respected, and cost-free alternative currently available.
-    Genuinely grateful for the effort behind this, and the vision altogether, super thankful, and fully supportive of the maintenance of it , without a doubt.
+    Genuinely grateful for the effort behind this, and the vision altogether, super thankful, and fully supportive of the maintenance of it, without a doubt.